Applied Machine Learning for Social Good Workshop

 Organizer of Applied ML for Social Good Tutorial at GHTC 2019

 - Charles Delahunt, Global Health Labs, Bellevue, WA, University of Washington, Applied Math Dept

 - Noni Gachuhi, Shannon Kuyper (Global Health Labs, Global Development Technologies Portfolio)

 - Rachel Millin (Global Health Labs, ML team)

 - Charles Delahunt

 - Sourabh Kulhare (Global Health Labs, ML team)

 This session will focus on how to effectively apply Machine Learning (ML) methods for social good, with examples drawn from health care applications for Low and Middle Income Countries (LMICs).
 We will discuss a user-centric framework that includes: (i) working with field partners to identify projects and define performance specs; (ii) building partnerships to ensure successful deployment; (iii) ML considerations such as tailoring ML metrics to the use-case.

 - Introduction to the concepts of developing ML solutions for social good applications.

-- Several short invited talks (~25 minutes) on key topics, connected together with contextual material, along with Q/A.
+- Several invited talks (~20 minutes) on key topics, along with Q/A.

-1. Commercialization: Craig Nakagawa (IVL GG, Partner Development).
+2. Commercialization: Craig Nakagawa (Global Good, Partner Development)

 b.
 Importance of engagement by local groups and partners for successful deployments.
 Example: health care clusters in LMIC.